Edgar-Barroso/clean-tdd-ddd-api/README.md

 1. Clone this repository to your local environment.
 2. Navigate to the project directory using your terminal.
 3. Run the command `npm install` to install all required dependencies.
-4. Create a `.env` file based on the `.env.example` template, and provide necessary environment variables.

 ## Configuration

-1. Rename the `config.example.json` file to `config.json`.
-2. Open the `config.json` file and customize it according to your preferences.
-Configure database settings, server port, and other relevant options.
+1. Create a `.env` file based on the `.env.example` template, and provide necessary environment variables.

 ## Prisma Setup